Quick Tips on Writing Titles for Tables and Figures in Scientific Papers

 Table 4 European countries have stringent regulations governing noise pollution.

-Examples for titles sentence fragments:
+Examples for titles as sentence fragments:

 Table 2 Range of uncertainty in measured wind speeds